bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 ![Residuals versus fitted values from the Stefanski data.](images/mresid6.png)

 There appears to be a pattern.
-The moral of the story here is that residual plots can really hone in on systematic patters in the data that are completely non-apparent from other plots.
+The moral of the story here is that residual plots can really hone in on systematic patterns in the data that are completely non-apparent from other plots.

 ## Back to the Swiss data